Blog ComparisonsTop 10 ProdPad Alternatives for Feedback in 2025

 Nolt product illustration.

-Nolt is a lightweight alternative to ProdPad that's best suited for small teams looking to collect feedback using simple features.
+Nolt is a lightweight alternative to ProdPad that's best suited for small teams looking to collect customer feedback using simple features.
 However, it doesn't have changelogs and can get quite pricey for what it offers.

 • Feedback boards